someonealive0/group-project-aa/README.md

 ## Group AA

+Most of our communication took place via Discord, where we regularly updated each other on the development of each of our sections of work.
+We often shared pictures or short videos sharing what functionality we were working on had had recently completed, and communicated requests to each other on what aspects of the application needed to be completed before moving onto the next area of development.
+A brief rundown of our roles is as follows:

 - Nathan Soares (45382417)
-> Front and Back-end development, Firebase Auth setup, Database Integration
+> Front and Back-end development (Dashboard layout, Firebase Auth setup, Database Integration),
 - Michael Dimovski (45270708)
 > Design, testing, reports, misc tasks
 - Robert Kanepe (45364265)